sasamil/parsing-arithmetic-expression/README.md

 # Parsing arithmetic expressions - reverse recursive algorithm
 New approach to the arithmetic expressions parsing.
-Applicable, scalable and fast, hopefully.
+Applicable, scalable and fast.
+No stack, no state machine, no Shunting-Yard, no anything in this algorithm!
 It can be used in many ways depending of what we want to do with the input expression.
 This code-example is for transforming simple arithmetic expressions into the corresponding <i>post-order</i> rpn form.

 I find this approach promissing because it is scallable.
 It should be very simple to add new operators and rules.
 All the same, we can apply this algorithm for different tasks.
-In a pretty much the same way, we can efficiently make AST trees, evaluate expressions, present them in  <i>post-order</i> or <i>pre-order</i> form, handle unary operators and functions, etc. The applied code is expected to be small, readable and <a href="https://github.com/sasamil/New-algorithm-for-evaluating-arithmetic-expression">fast</a>, as a consequence of a simple and straightforward idea.
+In a pretty much the same way, we can efficiently make AST trees, evaluate expressions, present them in  <i>post-order</i> or <i>pre-order</i> form, handle unary operators and functions, etc. The applied code is expected to be small, readable and <a href="https://github.com/sasamil/evaluating-arithmetic-expression">fast</a>, as a consequence of a simple and straightforward idea.

 The main idea i.e. the main question of this approach is: <i>"which operator will be executed last?"</i>